 What is Capital Turnover?

-The capital turnover (also called equity turnoverEquity TurnoverThe equity turnover ratio depicts the organization's efficiency to utilized the shareholders' equity to generate revenue.
+Capital turnover (also called equity turnoverEquity TurnoverThe equity turnover ratio depicts the organization's efficiency to utilized the shareholders' equity to generate revenue.
 It is evaluated by dividing the total sales from the average shareholders' equity. ) is a measure that calculates how efficiently the company is managing the capital investedCapital InvestedInvested Capital is the total money that a firm raises by issuing debt to bond holders and securities to equity shareholders.
 Invested Capital Formula = Total Debt (Including Capital lease) + Total Equity & Equivalent Equity Investments + Non-Operating Cash by the shareholders in the company to generate revenues.
-If the ratio is high, it shows that the company is efficiently utilizing the amount of capital invested.
-In contrast, if the ratio is low, then it indicates that the company is not managing its capital investment efficiently to generate the required revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
-In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions., i.e., the company has to invest the funds appropriately to achieve the sales target by utilizing the owner’s funds in the company.
+If the ratio is high, it shows that the company efficiently utilizes the amount of capital invested.
+In contrast, if the ratio is low, it indicates that the company is not managing its capital investment efficiently to generate the required revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions., i.e., the company has to invest the funds appropriately to achieve the sales target by utilizing the owner’s funds company.

 Capital Turnover Formula